-Passed to the Governor.
+Signed into law.
 Requires the CPUC to evaluate existing IOU community renewable energy programs and to determine whether those programs should be modified or replaced by new community renewable programs with a more specific focus on serving low-income customers.
-The bill was opposed by the IOUs, but passed both houses, and now heads to the Governor's desk.
+The bill was opposed by the IOUs, but passed both houses, and was signed by Governor.
 It is a little hard to understand the impact of the bill because the CPUC is currently already reviewing the IOU community renewable programs with an idea of changing or ending them.